 Natural, non-toxic living!
 Sounds great right?
 Well, it is.
 It is one of the best changes you can make for your family.
 However, it can be overwhelming at first.
 How do you even begin toxin-free living?
 Where do you start?
 Do you need to throw away everything in your house and start over?
 In a perfect world, maybe.
 But, we have to factor in time, money, and the fact that most of us do live with other human beings.
 Because of this, I’ve created ten easy steps on how to begin natural living!
 This is not all-inclusive list of every single step to take to become truly “crunchy”.
 It is, however, an excellent resource to get you started on the path toward non-toxic living.

 These are the steps that I personally took on my own journey toward a healthy, natural lifestyle.
 In fact, some of these steps I am currently taking or have been working toward accomplishing!
 I began my journey toward natural living because I felt the Lord telling me to simplify; therefore I want to make this process simple, organized, and straightforward for you.
 It is also important to make these changes cost effective!
 You can follow these steps at the pace your family, budget, and schedule allow.
-I’ve also created a printable worksheet to help you along!

 Now, before we begin, I want to make this very clear–do not get discouraged!
 Don’t read this post halfway through and think, nope, too much, can’t do it.
 This is a process.
 It takes time.
 We have lives, jobs, habits, and families.
 I have been doing this for three years and I am still in the process of cleaning up my life and home.
 These are the steps that I have taken and the areas that are, in my opinion, priority.
 I like to see the big picture and then set up a plan based on that.
 That is what I have outlined for you here.
-You can follow my printable worksheet to keep you on track and help you decide your next move.

 Just remember, each change is a win!
 I cannot stress this enough!
 Even switching out one product or using one reusable item is a huge win!
 So, celebrate every positive change you have made, don’t get discouraged, stay organized, and press on!